Disclaimer: I own nothing. Everything belongs to Tolkien.

 "I am here, little ones."

 He felt Elladan's body tense, and when he spoke, it sounded as though he was fighting to hold back tears.
 "I...
-I thought we had saved her," he said quietly, trying to restrain his emotion.
+I believed we had saved her," he said quietly, trying to restrain the nearly overwhelming emotion that threatened to spill from him.

-Erestor felt tears form in his dark eyes as he tightened his arms around the twins, and he shut them in an effort to restrain them as he took a deep, calming breath.
+Erestor felt tears form in his dark eyes as he tightened his arms around the twins, and he shut them in an effort to keep them back as he took a deep, calming breath.
 "You did, penneth," he assured him.
-"You saved your mother from a terrible fate."
+"You rescued your mother from a terrible fate."

-"But it was not enough," Elrohir protested, straightening up slightly as he gazed into Erestor's face as though he was searching for answers there.
+"But it was not enough," Elrohir protested, straightening up slightly as he gazed into Erestor's face as though he were searching for the answers he needed there, though the chief advisor knew he would not find what he sought.
 "After all we did, after everything Ada did, she still left us."

-"The pain is temporary, my little ones," he whispered, a small smile appearing on his face despite the tears that continued to form in his dark eyes.
+"The pain is temporary, my little ones," the chief advisor whispered, a small smile appearing on his face despite the tears that continued to form in his dark eyes.
 "Our hearts will heal in time."

 Erestor was unsure how much comfort his words provided until he saw the matching slight smiles on the twins' faces.
-He knew there would be much more grief, much more anger to come, but that night, he had at least been able to give them some temporary peace.
+He knew there would be much more grief and much more anger to come, but that night, he had at least been able to give them some temporary peace.